bernardo-heberle/aarhus_tnu_nanopore_analysis/README.md

 Video tutorial: https://youtu.be/v9ImfpTUMOE

 ##
-## Step 4 - Getting the data that bas been previously basecalled and aligned through the DNA Sequencing Pipeline for DNA modifications
+## Step 4 - Getting the data that has been previously basecalled and aligned through the DNA Sequencing Pipeline for DNA modifications

 Pipeline GitHub with documentation: https://github.com/bernardo-heberle/DCNL_NANOPORE_PIPELINE